barankaraaslan/echohostname/README.md

 You can run `./tmp/bin/linkerd viz dashboard` to see networking in the cluster.

 In case of something does not work with linkerd, please use `./deploy-scripts/deploy-local-wo-linkerd`.
-It deploys creates a kind cluster and deploys the service but without linkerd
+It creates the kind cluster and deploys the service but without linkerd

 - ## To deploy to an already existing cluster